 Step #1: A nurse will admit you to the clinic

 One of our nurses will handle any required paperwork as part of the process to admit you to the hospital.
 You’ll be taken to your room, where you can change into a hospital gown.

 You’ll be able to store your belongings in your room and will need to remove any jewellery (ideally leave these at home!), as well as your glasses or contact lenses.

 The nurse will run through your health checks, including blood pressure and possibly a blood test, as part of your pre-op assessment.

-Next, the surgeon will outline using a pen on where the incisions on your breasts will be made.
+Next, the doctor will outline using a pen where the incisions on your breasts will be made.

 Step #3: You’ll have a general anaesthetic

 You’ll move to the anaesthetic room, where you will lie down and have a cannula (a thin tube) placed in the back of your hand to administer the general anaesthetic.
 From here, you’ll gently fall asleep in less than a minute.